COVID-19 pandemic in Bulgaria: 6 May

 Checkpoints outside provincial centres were removed and restrictions limiting inter-city travel lifted.

 9 May

 Targovishte, the last Bulgarian province without any registered cases yet, had its first COVID-19 case confirmed.

 14 May

 As of 14 May at 00:00, the national emergency was lifted, and in its place was declared a state of an emergency epidemic situation.
 Organ transplantations are allowed again after a 2-month ban.
 Parks are open for the use of all.
 Most of the anti-epidemic measures are still valid.
 The 14-day quarantine for everyone who enters the country remains.
 Schools and daycares remain closed, as well as shopping centers and indoor restaurants.

 June

 21 June

-Bulgarian tennis player Grigor Dimitrov announced on his Instagram account that he has tested positive for COVID-19 which lead to the cancellation of Adria Tour, where he had participated the weeks before.
-Multiple other tennis players tested positive the following days.
+Bulgarian tennis player Grigor Dimitrov announced on his Instagram account that he has tested positive for COVID-19 which lead to the cancellation of Adria Tour, which he had been participating in.

 August

 1 August

 It was announced that Bulgarian tennis player Viktoriya Tomova had tested positive for COVID-19 on the site of a tournament in Palermo, Italy which happened to be the first official pro tennis event after the pandemic began.